 Have pumpkin pie for breakfast with this healthy slow cooker pumpkin pie oatmeal recipe featuring steel-cut oats cooked overnight with pumpkin puree and spices.
 Hello fall!

-Tomorrow is National Oatmeal Day and needless to say, this is a holiday I’m happy to celebrate because I love all things oatmeal and have a ton of healthy oatmeal recipes to prove it.
-I also love all things pumpkin, so since it’s pumpkin season I figured this slow cooker pumpkin pie oatmeal would be the perfect recipe to celebrate with!
-I’ve already made these oats twice this week and I couldn’t hold out on you guys any longer.
+I love all things oatmeal and have a ton of oatmeal recipes to prove it.
+I also love all things pumpkin and since it’s pumpkin season I figured this slow cooker pumpkin pie oatmeal would be the perfect recipe to celebrate with!
+I’ve already made these oats twice this week and I couldn’t hold out on sharing any longer.
 They’re way too good not to share.

 This recipe is inspired and adapted from my slow cooker apple cinnamon oatmeal which features steel-cut oats cooked with warm apple chunks, cinnamon and vanilla.
 I love cooking steel-cut oats in the slow cooker so a pumpkin pie version was a natural progression.